-Our experienced resident fishing instructor, or Ghillie as its traditionally known, is on hand for that all important local knowledge.
+Our experienced resident instructor, or Ghillie as it's traditionally known, is on hand to impart that all important local knowledge to your fishing break.
 Guiding, equipment and licenses can also be arranged.

 Not many hotels can boast their very own smoke house, but Sheen Falls Lodge can.
 Fish or no fish in hand, you’ll be able to enjoy our very own freshly caught wild Atlantic salmon, cooked or smoked to perfection and served in our restaurants.

 To find out more, please call +353 (0) 64 6641600 or email email@example.com

 Rising in Kerry’s Caha Mountains and flowing in a northerly direction for 15 miles, the River Sheen makes its way through the estate’s grounds before entering the sea at Kenmare bay.
 As a spate system, the Sheen is subject to violent floods, so please do take care.

 Fishing on the entire river is controlled by the Sheen Falls Estate, with all legal methods allowed.
 Shrimp is particularly effective in low water and spinning/worming in a spate, while fly fishing is productive in medium water.

 Salmon fishing is mostly concentrated on the first five to six miles of the river, up to Dromagorteen Bridge (just north of Bonane on the N71).
 However, the first four miles up to Dromanassig are considered the best.
 The finest pools are Sheen Pool, Flat Pool, Sand Pool and Weir Pool, just above the Sheen Falls.

 Other pools of attention run up to Releagh Bridge (N71), but do bear in mind that the water runs very quickly off the upper river.
 The Coomeelan River, which joins the Sheen from the East above Dromogarteen Bridge, also has a few pools worth fishing.